Patio Door Installation Cost

 Bi-fold Patio Door Cost

-Bi-folding patio doors are a luxurious option with various design options and are suitable for door openings larger than 2500mm.
+Bi-folding patio doors are a luxurious option with various design options and are suitable for wider openings such as those over 2.5m.
 Aluminium, uPVC, and natural wood can be used to create a visually appealing barrier between indoor and outdoor spaces.

 Additional Patio Door Installation Costs